 Football Store | Robert Griffin III Posters

-Robert Lee Griffin III (born February 12, 1990), nicknamed RG3, is a professional football player who has played quarterback for the Washington Redskins of the NFL and most recently with the Cleveland Browns.
+Robert Lee Griffin III (born February 12, 1990), nicknamed RG3, is a professional football player who has played quarterback for the Washington Redskins and Cleveland Browns of the NFL.
+He currently is a free agent without any immediate prospects.
 Early in the 2016 season, he sustained a shoulder injury which will keep him out for 10 to 12 weeks and could possibly end his season.

 He played his college ball at Baylor University, and was the winner of the 2011 Heisman Trophy.
 The Redskins selected him with the second pick of the 2012 NFL Draft.

 For the 2012 season, Griffin set records for highest passer rating by a rookie quarterback (102.4) and highest touchdown to interception ratio (4:1).
 He was named the Offensive Rookie of the Year.
 On December 26, he was named to the 2013 Pro Bowl.
 Due to injuries on his ACL and LCL ligaments in his right knee, he couldn't play and was replaced by Drew Brees